NasFlix1/Nasflix-serveur/README.md

 ## New Users ##

-If you're a new user looking to install Emby Server, please head over to [emby.media](http://www.emby.media/ "emby.media")
+If you're a new user looking to install Nasflix Server, please head over to [emby.media](http://www.emby.media/ "emby.media")

 ## Developer Info ##